-Management is optimistic that with progressive exploration the gold in till anomalies on the Shining Tree property and the Herrick gold deposit will evolve into commercial gold deposits.
-Subject to the availability of financing, the Company plans to commence a 20,000m drill program in 2013 to test these targets.
+Management is optimistic that with progressive exploration the gold in till anomalies on the Shining Tree property and the Herrick gold deposit will evolve into significant commercial gold deposits.
+Subject to the availability of financing, the Company plans to commence a 20,000m drill program in 2015 to test these targets.

-The Company holds a property with potential for nickel, copper, PGEs and chromium in the Ring of Fire area.
+The Company holds a major property with potential for nickel, copper, PGEs and chromium in the Ring of Fire area.
 Since this property was staked a major chromium discovery, believed to be the largest known chromium deposit in the world, has been discovered in this area.
-One of North America's largest steel companies, Cliffs Resources, has acquired a controlling interest in two resource companies with properties in the Ring of Fire and plans are in the early stages to develop these properties and bring both permanent road and rail transportation into the area.
+One of North America's largest integrated steel companies, Cliffs Resources, acquired a controlling interest in two resource companies with properties in the Ring of Fire and planned to develop these properties and bring both permanent road and rail transportation into the area.
+Due to the lack of decisions, by the Province of Ontario, on access infrastructure and poorer market conditions Cliffs, shut its Canadian offices reduced immediate commitments to development in the Ring of Fire and sold its property to Noront Resources for \$20 million.